vlang/v/vlib/benchmark/README.md

 ## Description:

-`benchmark` provides an easy way to measure how fast a piece of code executed, and produce a readable report about it.
+`benchmark` provides an easy way to measure how fast a piece of code is, and produce a readable report about it.

 ## Example usage of this module: